mattbirchler/Quick-Reviews-2/review.md

+WWDC is just around the corner, and we're all excited to see what Apple has in store this year.
+As always, there are plenty of things we expect to see, and there are always a few surprises mixed in there as well.
+Here are a few specific additions I'd love to see come to Apple's biggets platforms this year.

 ## iOS

 Live activities were one of the headline features of iOS 16 last year, and they're a very good addition to iOS, but they're not perfect, and I think one change could make them more useful and more convenient for users.